Robust Importance Sampling with Adaptive Winsorization: Theoretical Results

-How to select an appropriate level $M$?
-If the actual bias and variance incurred by the importance sampling estimator, $|\E[\hat{\theta}_n^M] - \theta|$ and $\V[\hat{\theta}_n^M]$, were known, one could pick the thresholding level to exactly balance out the increasing effects winsorizing has on the bias and the decreasing effects it has on the variance.
-Similarly, one could consider using the sample versions of these quantities: to choose between two thresholding levels $M'>M''$, if the increase in bias $|(\frac{1}{n}\sum_{i=1}^{n}Y_i^{M'}- \theta)-(\frac{1}{n}\sum_{i=1}^{n}Y_i^{M''}-\theta)|$ is small enough relative to the standard error, then it might be worth winsorizing the sample at the lower level $M''$.
+Assuming the bias is non-increasing and the variance is non-decreasing, how to select an appropriate level $M$?
+If the actual bias and variance incurred by the winsorized importance sampling estimator, $|\E{\hat{\theta}^M} - \theta|$ and $\V{\hat{\theta}^M}$, were known, one could pick the thresholding level to exactly balance out the increasing effects winsorizing has on the bias and the decreasing effects it has on the variance.
+More concretely, one could consider using the sample versions of these quantities: to choose between two thresholding levels $M'>M''$, if the increase in sample bias $|(\frac{1}{n}\sum_{i=1}^{n}Y_i^{M'}- \theta)-(\frac{1}{n}\sum_{i=1}^{n}Y_i^{M''}-\theta)|$ is small enough relative to the standard error, then it might be worth winsorizing the sample at the lower level $M''$.
+This idea can be developed into a novel adaptation of the Balancing Principle, which is useful in its own right (see the Supplementary Material for a proof and \cite{hamarik2009balancing} for an overview of the method in more abstract settings).

-While this is a seemingly reasonable approach, it is by no means guaranteed to work.
-In particular, such a method would require estimating the standard deviation in a setting where estimating the mean is hard enough already.
-To make this idea useful, an actual procedure to determine the optimal threshold level is needed, as well as theoretical guarantees that the error of such a procedure do not grow too large.
-This will be developed next.